Médéric Louis Élie Moreau de Saint-Méry: Moreau in the United States

-Moreau escaped Paris after a warrant for his arrest was placed in 1794.
+Moreau escaped Paris after a warrant for his arrest was issued in 1794.
 He relocated to Philadelphia after a short stay in New York City, leaving all his research on the Colony of Saint-Domingue behind, which he later was able to recover.
 In Philadelphia, he opened a bookstore in which he sold books and prints in many languages, as well as maps and music.
 The bookstore located at Front and Walnut became the meeting location for many other French exiles.
-Moreau became a member of the American Philosophical Societey in 1798, to which he was committed and introduced many of his emigres friends into the Society as well.
-Moreau had to escape back to Paris in 1798 escaping the Alien Bill imposed by the American president at the time, John Adams.
+Moreau became a member of the American Philosophical Society in 1798, to which he was committed, and introduced many of his émigré friends into the Society as well.
+Moreau had to flee back to Paris in 1798, escaping the Alien Bill imposed by the American president at the time, John Adams.